Today’s Deals on Our Top Pick

 However, if you are recording musical instruments such as drums or anything with cymbals, buy small diaphragm condenser microphone.
 On the other hand, ribbon mic will round out your mic collection with its ability to capture smooth mid frequencies.

-What is The Best USB Audio Interface for Recording?
+The Best USB Audio Interface (For Recording and Podcast)

 If you are looking for an audio interface that can be connected to Mac or PC, consider purchasing Focusrite Clarett 2Pre USB.
 It has a good connectivity option and a dynamic range up to 119dB.
 Aside from that, it also includes air-enabled preamps – features that are really suitable for your need if you are in the recording industry.